willtpwise/webpack-seed/README.md

-# Webpack ES6 & SCSS Starter
+# Webpack ES6 Seed

-Simple webpack start up for `ES2015`, `scss` and a `standard` eslinter.
+Simple webpack boilerplate for `ES2015`, `scss`.
+Ships with a `standard` JavaScript linter.
 Add what you need!

 ## Installing
 ```